sharat87/sharats.me/content/posts/2017-08-23_migrate-from-pelican-to-hugo.md

 resurrection will be about the migration.

 If you're wondering why the long break, well, I could blame it on life and work, but it was just me being lazy.
-Hopefully, that won't happen agian.
+Hopefully, that won't happen again.

 ## Why Hugo